kshitijanand36/Secrets/README.md

 # Secrets
-A website with login ad register feature which reveals secrets once logged in successfully!
+A website with login and register feature which reveals secrets once logged in successfully!
 Currently having L-1 security.